Alex-G-R/Pong/README.md

 You can try it out <a href="https://alex-g-r.github.io/Pong/" target="_blank">here<a/>!

-Good luck and have fun!
+Good luck and have fun playing!
 <br>
 <br>
 To run this app on your PC you need to have some sort of a server.